imlocle/ttpinsights/project1/README.md

 ### Objective

 To some, barbershops may seem like a thing of the past.
-However, with the ubiquity of the hipster movement: edgy hairstyles,beards and whisky, a resurgence of barbershops is occurring throughout the states.
+However, with the ubiquity of the hipster movement: edgy hairstyles, beards and whisky, a resurgence of barbershops is occurring throughout the states.
 By 2020, the industry is estimated to reach $26B and many barbershops, salons and men's grooming centers are trying to find their space within this growing market.

 For our project, we're developing a barber shop recommender system based on demographics and yelp reviews.
 Our goal is to create actionable insights that local barbers can use to grow and improve their businesses.